IAbeteEtMechante/Well_well/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-What if, Machine Learning could help people find the best water wells location in a more systematic and inexpensive way.
-Meet Well well, our project using machine learning and robotics expertise to propose a 2 part solution to this problem:
+What if, Machine Learning could help people find the best water wells location in a more **systematic and inexpensive way**.
+With Well well, our project using **machine learning and robotics** expertise, we propose a 2 part solution to this problem:
-<li>the first module, is a free web application that takes a single input,  the GPS location of any point in the world.
-Using a combination of geological features map, satellite imagery and Machine Learning, this web application will then predict the best places to drill a water well within walking distance.
-It can be used on any mobile phone anywhere in the world. </li>
+<li>the first module, is a <strong>free web application</strong> that takes a single input,  the GPS location of any point in the world.
+Using a combination of geological features map, satellite imagery and Machine Learning, this web application will then predict the best places to drill a water well <strong>within walking distance</strong>.
+It can be used on <strong>any mobile phone</strong> anywhere in the world. </li>
-<li>And we also thought about the countless people who don't have access to clean water and also do not have access to a mobile phone or even to the internet, that's why we also added a second module to our project, which is a cheap portable device, costing only under 10 USD.
-This device will store some precomputed ideal locations for wells all around the world.
-It will be able to detect the current the GPS location of any user,  and guide him or her to the nearest ideal place to drill a water well.</li>
+<li>And we also thought about the countless people who don't have access to clean water and also <strong>do not have access to a mobile phone or even to the internet</strong>, that's why we also added a second module to our project, which is a cheap <strong>portable device</strong>, costing only <strong>under 10 USD</strong>.
+This device will store some <strong>precomputed</strong> ideal locations for wells all around the world.
+It will be able to detect the current the GPS location of any user,  and <strong>guide him or her</strong> to the nearest ideal place to drill a water well.</li>
 <br>

-The scientific literature is full of examples on how machine learning can help predict Groundwater mapping potential, using information available on maps like the distance to nearest river, the vegetation nearby, the soil composition etc....If like us you think it is time to bring those amazing ideas to life with a cheap and practical solution, answer the call and join us because for people in developing countries, access to clean water can change everything.
+The scientific literature is full of examples on how machine learning can help predict **Groundwater mapping potential**, using information available on maps like the distance to nearest river, the vegetation nearby, the soil composition and so on...If like us you think it is time to bring those amazing ideas to life with a cheap and practical solution, answer the call and join us because for people in developing countries, access to clean water can **change everything**.

 ### Built With